Panix-dev/Simple-Video-Background/README.md

 # Simple Video Background

-> Video background using only html and css
+> Video background using only HTML and CSS

 A full-screen video background for a landing page using only HTML and CSS.
 The video section uses height:100vh to cover the entire screen and the HTML video markup uses the parameters "autoplay muted loop".